NeonGeckoCom/skill-device_controls/README.md

 # How to Use

-FIrst, make your request.
+First, make your request.
 Say `“Hey Neon”` if you are in the wake words mode.
 Then say your desired command.
 Use the following list as a reference:

+- "Change your dialog mode to (random/default)"
+- clear my user (profile/transcripts/likes/media/preferences/languages)"
+- "(skip/require) wake words"
+- "(enable/disable) (blink/clap) commands"
+- "I want you to (exit/shutdown)"
+- "show me the demo"
+- "check for updates"

 ## Change dialog mode

 I want you to begin {dialogmode} (dialog|dialogue) mode
 Change your (dialog|dialogue) mode to {dialogmode}